 Golden hour light is truly magical, creating some of the best opportunities for photography every day.
 But it’s not always easy to get the right settings for golden hour photography.

-If you’re brand new to shooting at golden hour or are looking for a few tips to improve your golden hour photography, familiarize yourself with the best gear and camera settings to make the most of these special hours.
+If you’re brand new to shooting at the golden hour or are looking for a few tips to improve your golden hour photography, this article is for you.
+Familiarize yourself with the best camera settings and gear to make the most of these special hours.

 What is the Golden Hour?

 In photography, the golden hour refers to the period directly after sunrise and right before sunset.

 - During these hours, the daylight is redder and softer than it is during mid-day when the sun is directly overhead.

 - This red, soft light is extremely flattering, making the golden hour an ideal time for taking pictures.